 I love the way the curtains add “just enough” to make the windows and the wall look finished.

-To see more of my modern farmhouse kitchen update click HERE.
+You can see more of my modern farmhouse kitchen update here.

-To see more of this TV Stand update click HERE.
+You can see more of this TV stand update with milk paint here.

 My kids love this rug.
 They fight over who gets to “play on the rug.”
 It really is the little things sometimes.
 Sigh…..